h-be/acorn-hc/README.md

 ```
 This starts up the Conductor with a running instance of the DNA in it.

 Leave this terminal open and running, as long as you're doing development.
+Repackage and run `hc run` again if you make changes to the DNA.

 ### UI